shlomi-code/windows-recycle-bin-analyzer/README.md

 - Some files may be inaccessible due to system permissions
 - The Recycle Bin may contain sensitive information - use responsibly
 - Always ensure you have authorization before analyzing Recycle Bin contents
+- The tool automatically detects and prioritizes the current user's files

 ## Limitations